 Does age affect how quickly someone can learn sign language?

 Younger learners often pick up sign language more quickly, but adults of all ages have successfully achieved fluency.
-Motivation and practice habits play a greater role than age alone.
+Research suggests that motivation and practice habits play a greater role than age alone.

 What’s the best way to practice sign language in everyday life?